marwahaha/ozpics/README.md

 #### 9. Explain the different high-level components (abstractions) in your App.

+Active Record is the model of Model View Controller(MVC) structure.
+It is used to manipulate data stored in a relational database.
+Action Pack provides the view and controller layers in the MVC paradigm.
+It handles requests and responses.
+Active Support is a collection of utility classes and standard library of extensions that are useful in Rails.
+Action Mailer provides the email service layer.
+Active Storage is used to handle image uploading.

 #### 10. Detail any third party services that your App will use.